gracelang/language/website/tutorial/control/for.md

 folder: tutorial
 ---
-Like most other languages, Grace has a `for ... do` statement that allows you to repeat a block of code a fixed number of times — quite like a `repeat ... times` statement.
+Like most other languages, Grace has a `for ... do` statement that allows you to repeat a block of code a fixed number of times — very much like a `repeat ... times` statement.
 It looks like this:
 ```
 for («collection») do { «variable» →
     «statements»
 }
 ```
-where the quoted components `«collection»`, `«variable»`, and `«statements»` are replaced by Grace program elements.
+where the quoted components `«collection»`, `«variable»`, and `«statements»` must be replaced by Grace program elements.

 Compared to _repeat_, there are two important differences.